seating

 We can and should do better.

-Right and wrong ways to set theater seating
+There are right and wrong ways to set theater seating.

 Whenever I see a room set that fights the body, my neck and hips start to ache in sympathy.
 People shouldn’t have to keep themselves twisted constantly in one direction while seated at an event.
 Yet we make our attendees do this all the time.

-Last week I visited Boston’s Mother Church Extension of The First Church of Christ, Scientist and shot this panorama of the magnificent 3,000+ seat sanctuary.
+One time, I visited Boston’s Mother Church Extension of The First Church of Christ, Scientist, and shot this panorama of the magnificent 3,000+ seat sanctuary.
 Designed more than a century ago, the theater seating here is done right.
-Every seat faces the key focal point in the room: the world’s eighth largest pipe organ with a total of 13,295 pipes.
+Every seat faces the key focal point in the room: the world’s eighth-largest pipe organ, with a total of 13,295 pipes.
 Short pews, interspersed with plentiful aisles, make it easy for worshipers to get to and from their seats.

 Compare the above great design with these contemporary auditoria and event seatings.

 Finally, here’s the Poetry Foundation auditorium in Chicago.
-An attractive room, but why-oh-why are the chairs set in straight lines?
+An attractive room, but why are the chairs set in straight lines?
 Curve them around the poet for a much more intimate atmosphere.

 Ask meeting attendees what’s most important about the chairs they sit in at an event and they’ll inevitably say they should be comfortable.